 There’s no denying that society places significant importance on outward appearances.
 We can see this play out in how individuals and media platforms feed us with images and ideas of what is ideal.
 Due to these messages, some of which are subtle, people can feel the need to conform to a particular body image.
+On the other hand, we have artists sharing positive songs about body image and acceptance.

 Before diving into the songs we’ll be sharing, let’s examine the concept of body image.
 Body image is a term you’re most likely familiar with.
 It refers to your perception of self and the level of attractiveness you attribute to yourself.